Periklismant/oPIEC/README.md

 Prob-EC and oPIEC may work as two separate systems.
 However, we use a pipeline of Prob-EC and oPIEC because it has been observed that oPIEC alleviates the uncertainty in the output of Prob-EC, leading to more robust recognition.
 This approach has been tested on human activity recognition and maritime monitoring applications.

-### Requirements

-- A version of Python 3 (https://docs.python.org/3/).
-The code has been tested with Python 3.8 but running on a different version should not cause any problems.
-- ProbLog 2 (https://problog.readthedocs.io/en/latest/install.html), which is mandatory for Prob-EC.
-- The intervaltree Python 3 package (https://pypi.org/project/intervaltree/), which is needed for the current version of oPIEC.

 ### Available Applications

 - Human Activity Recognition (CAVIAR dataset: http://groups.inf.ed.ac.uk/vision/CAVIAR/CAVIARDATA1/)
 - Maritime Monitoring (Brest dataset: https://zenodo.org/record/1167595)

-For download instructions, a brief description of the datasets and usage instructions, you may refer to the '.txt' files in the /inputDatasets/ folder.
+For download instructions, a brief description of the datasets and usage instructions, you may refer to the '.txt' files in the /datasets folder.

+### Requirements

+- A version of Python 3 (https://docs.python.org/3/) with pip (https://pip.pypa.io/en/stable/installing/) and setuptools (https://pypi.org/project/setuptools/).
+- The rest of the required Python packages are installed via setuptools (see the instructions section).
+These packages include ProbLog 2 (https://dtai.cs.kuleuven.be/problog/) and the intervaltree package (https://pypi.org/project/intervaltree/)
+- Please consider installing these packages in a virtual environment (https://docs.python.org/3/tutorial/venv.html) to avoid messing up the (versions of the) packages installed in the Python version installed in your system.
+This is explained in the Instructions sections.

-### Execution Instructions
+### Instructions: Installation and Execution

 The current version of this repository contains scripts for running the pipeline of Prob-EC and oPIEC on datasets for human activity recognition and maritime monitoring.